 We may all be familiar with the film’s story of a young lion finding his place in the circle of life, but the narrative is only part of what makes this movie so memorable.
 A big part of this film’s appeal lies in the striking African landscape in which it’s set, and the exotic and beautiful animals that call the Pride Lands and the surrounding savannah home.
 And the chance to see these lions, hyenas, warthogs, meerkats and more up close and in real life is tempting more Australians than ever to fly across the Indian Ocean towards an African safari holiday of their own.

 When it comes to planning an African holiday, the first step is to decide which national park you’re interested in exploring.
 Thankfully, there are a number of tours available that will provide you with a front row seat to Africa’s Big Five.
-Kruger National Park in South Africa is a very popular choice, with this nine-day tour incorporating open-air game drives and a sunset safari.
-Other Africa tours will take you to Chobe National Park in northern Botswana, or to the UNESCO World Heritage Site-listed Okavango Delta – the choice is yours!
+Kruger National Park in South Africa is a very popular choice, and other Africa tours will take you to Chobe National Park in northern Botswana, or to the UNESCO World Heritage Site-listed Okavango Delta – the choice is yours!

 Once the ‘where’ part of your trip is sorted, the next question is, “How do you pack for an African safari?”
 Fear not, these tips have you covered.